 Top tips when choosing the right recruitment agency for your business

-It is important to take time selecting the right recruitment agency for your business.
+It is important to take time choosing the right recruitment agency for your business.
 There are thousands of agencies to choose from, so you need to create a shortlist of companies that suit your business needs.
 It can be hard to know where to start.
 These five top tips will help you find the right agency for your business:

 - Define your requirements